Clean, Safe & Ready to Go – Our buses during the national lockdown. All your questions are answered here.

 - Our buses are deep cleaned every night by our expert team of cleaners ready for you each morning

-- Cleaners at our bus stations are there to hop on board to disinfect buses and clean touchpoints throughout the day.
+- Cleaners at our bus stations are there to hop on board to disinfect buses and clean touchpoints throughout the day, too.

 - Cleaning kits are carried by drivers to ensure they’re equipped during the journey

-- Virucidal fog is used every night as part of a new regime and is proven to be highly effective
+- Virucidal fog is used every night as part of our enhanced cleaning regime and is proven to be highly effective

-- At the bus stop, allow anyone leaving the bus to get off before you try to board.
-Get on one at a time and keep apart from other customers.
+- At the bus stop, allow people to leave the bus to get off before you try to board.
+Get on one at a time and keep a safe distance between you and other customers.

-- Please try to only sit in the window seats, unless you're travelling with family who can sit together
+- Please try to only sit in the window seats, unless you're travelling with your household bubble, who can sit together

 - We’ve added hand sanitiser dispensers to every bus, so please help yourself as you board and leave the bus.